SteveBarnett/Remixing/thinking/_posts/2022-11-05-you-dont-have-to-fulfil-a-desire.md

 ---
 title: You don't have to fulfil a desire for it to pass away.
-tags: buddhism motion mindfulness acceptance
+tags: buddhism motion mindfulness acceptance waking-up
 ---